Healthy Homes Assessment Timberlea

 Home Assessments Timberlea for Rental Properties

-There are numerous concerns to check during an house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
-A few examples are:
+There are many concerns to look over when conducting the home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the home have enough air circulation, including extractor fans?

-The repercussions of not having an Healthy Home with regard to the Residential Tenancies Act and consequently being in the wrong of an tenant solutions ruling can be significant for property managers and landlords.
-For expert assistance, get in touch now and schedule your rental property house evaluation.
+The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a tenant solutions ruling can have a significant impact for property managers and landlords.
+For specialist advice get in touch today to schedule your rental properties house assessment.

 home assessments for rental properties